 - Add a new similar op named

-SomethingV2or similar and go through the process of adding it and switching existing Python wrappers to use it, which may take three weeks if forward compatibility is desired.
+SomethingV2or similar and go through the process of adding it and switching existing Python wrappers to use it.
+To ensure forward compatibility use the checks suggested in compat.py when changing the Python wrappers.

 - Remove the old op (Can only take place with a major version change due to backward compatibility).